yshlae/ResQnect/README.md

 - **Printing and Formatting Strings**  🗳️
   - `__str__` *Method:* In `Volunteer` and `Resource` classes, the `__str__` method customizes how information displays, making volunteer and resource data easy to read.
-  - *Formatted Strings:* I used f-strings (e.g., `f"Task '{task_type}' has been assigned to {volunteer.name}.") to make output messages clear and dynamic.
+  - *Formatted Strings:* I used f-strings (ex., `f"Task '{task_type}' has been assigned to {volunteer.name}.") to make output messages clear and dynamic.

 - **Lists and Dictionaries**  📋
   - *Lists for Volunteer Storage:* All volunteers are stored in a list (`self.volunteers`), making it easy to add, remove, or iterate through them.
   - *Dictionaries for Resource Management:* Resources are organized in a dictionary (`self.resources`) with resource types as keys and quantities as values.
 This allows for quick lookups and updates.

 - **Task Assignment and Tracking**  ⏱️
-  - *Assigning Tasks:* Users can assign tasks (e.g., medical aid, food distribution) to available volunteers.
+  - *Assigning Tasks:* Users can assign tasks (ex., medical aid, food distribution) to available volunteers.
-  - *Tracking Tasks:* Assigned tasks are saved in a list, allowing for status updates (e.g., “Assigned” to “Completed”).
+  - *Tracking Tasks:* Assigned tasks are saved in a list, allowing for status updates (ex., “Assigned” to “Completed”).
   - *Response Tracking:* Each volunteer’s assigned tasks and their statuses are tracked, providing an overview of response efforts in real time.

 <hr class="w-48 h-1 mx-auto my-4 bg-gray-100 border-0 rounded md:my-10 dark:bg-gray-700">